xremix/xGallerify/README.md

 ```

 #### Alternate CDN (rawgit)
-If you want to serve a specific version / branch from github.com you can use the rawgit CDN
+Specific branch versions directly from github.com are hosted at the rawgit CDN.

 ```HTML